You have a Windows Server 2008 R2-based Remote Desktop (RD) Session Host server in an Active Directory domain environment.

 Windows Server 2008 R2

 The MANIFEST files (.manifest) and the MUM files (.mum) that are installed for each environment are listed separately in the "Additional file information for Windows Server 2008 R2" section.
 MUM and MANIFEST files, and the associated security catalog (.cat) files, are extremely important to maintain the state of the updated components.
 The security catalog files, for which the attributes are not listed, are signed with a Microsoft digital signature.

 For all supported x64-based versions of Windows Server 2008 R2

 Microsoft has confirmed that this is a problem in the Microsoft products that are listed in the "Applies to" section.

-To remove any current Inactive Terminal Server ports automatically, click the Fix it button or link.
-Then click Run in the File Download dialog box, and follow the steps in the Fix it wizard.
+To fix this problem automatically, click the Download button.
+In the File Download dialog box, click Run or Open, and then follow the steps in the easy fix wizard.

 This wizard may be in English only.
 However, the automatic fix also works for other language versions of Windows.